Why would I write an article where sincerity is a 'versus' with perfectionism?

 Sometimes we call it “authenticity” when it’s just speed.

-And especially now, in an era of content churn, AI shortcuts, algorithm anxieties, and the subtle erosion of artistic standards, sincerity becomes the only real anchor we have left.
+And especially now, in an era of content churn, AI shortcuts, algorithm anxieties, and the subtle erosion of artistic standards, sincerity could likely be the only real anchor we have left.

 Sincerity creates what I call 'lineage'.